 At the time, 2007, Hong Kong was labelled the most expensive city in the world and according to what we had read, most people had to share a space like this with six others.

-Another thing to note was that there wasn’t any sign of the crime mentioned in the article and we found an Indian restaurant on the main floor that was much to our liking.
+Another thing to note was that there wasn’t any sign of the rampant crime mentioned in the article.
+And, on the main floor, we found an Indian restaurant that was much to our liking.

 Hmmm, in 2007 Hong Kong you didn’t get much mansion for $30 night!